anurag-bohra/FileMon/README.md

 # FileMon
 A simple Filesystem monitor with virustotal query integration and events being sent to elastic.
 The code has been tested on Linux(Debian)/MACOS Catalina.
 The code should also work in Windows though.

+A databasew is mentioned with all the file details with the has so as to avoid repeated lookup in virusTotal.

 **settings.yaml**
 This file should be present in the directory where the script files are present.
 Please input following fields in this file.
 ```